tomiGoljevscek/Oxide.Docs/source/includes/universal_hooks.md

     print "LoadDefaultConfig works!"
 ```

- * Called when the config for the plugin should be initialized
+ * Called when the config for a plugin should be initialized
  * Only called if the config file does not already exist

 ## OnFrame